'This Pillow Fight Just Got Very Real:' Parkland Survivor David Hogg Starting Pillow Company To Rival MyPillow CEO Mike Lindell

 This pillow fight is just getting started.

-— David Hogg (@davidhogg111) February 4, 2021RELATED: Florida Man Charged With Trespassing After Running On Super Bowl Field
+— David Hogg (@davidhogg111) February 4, 2021RELATED: Fired Florida COVID-19 Data Scientist Rebekah Jones Drops Suit Against FDLE

 He said they plan to hire veterans, and convicts who’ve paid their debt to society, and MyPillow employees if they run MyPillow out of business.